-The Compensation Committee of our Board of Directors, or the Board, awarded 242,183 shares of restricted stock as part of the 2008 stock incentive program created under The Simon Property Group, L.P.
-1998 Stock Incentive Plan to employees on February 27, 2009 at a fair market value of \$33.10 per share, and 19,315 shares of restricted stock on March 2, 2009 at a fair market value of \$29.96 per share.
+Under the Simon Property Group, L.P.
+1998 Stock Incentive Plan, or the Plan, the Compensation Committee of Simon Property's Board of Directors, or the Board, awarded 242,183 restricted shares of Simon Property common stock as part of the 2008 stock incentive program to employees on February 27, 2009 at a fair market value of \$33.10 per share, and 19,315 shares of restricted stock on March 2, 2009 at a fair market value of \$29.96 per share.
 The fair market value of the restricted stock awarded on February 27, 2009 and March 2, 2009, is being recognized as expense over the four-year vesting service period.
-We issued shares held in treasury to make the awards.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property.